Alejogb1/job-board/blog-data/how-to-do-binary-classification-in-triplet--prototypical-neural-network.md

 id: "how-to-do-binary-classification-in-triplet--prototypical-neural-network"
 ---

-alright, so you're asking about binary classification using triplet or prototypical networks. it's a pretty common situation, and i've definitely banged my head against it a few times. these architectures weren't exactly designed for straightforward binary problems like traditional classifiers, and that's probably why you're a bit lost on it. let me break it down, based on my experiences of solving this in the past and how i typically approach it now.
+, so you're asking about binary classification using triplet or prototypical networks. it's a pretty common situation, and i've definitely banged my head against it a few times. these architectures weren't exactly designed for straightforward binary problems like traditional classifiers, and that's probably why you're a bit lost on it. let me break it down, based on my experiences of solving this in the past and how i typically approach it now.

-first off, remember that triplet and prototypical networks are primarily designed for *similarity learning*. they're all about embedding your data into a space where similar samples are close together and dissimilar samples are far apart. that’s fundamentally different from making a simple class prediction, which is what binary classification is about. instead, you need to twist the output space to generate a score.
+first off, remember that triplet and prototypical networks are primarily designed for _similarity learning_. they're all about embedding your data into a space where similar samples are close together and dissimilar samples are far apart. that’s fundamentally different from making a simple class prediction, which is what binary classification is about. instead, you need to twist the output space to generate a score.

 for example, i once worked on a project to classify satellite images of forest areas as either healthy or damaged. using a vanilla classifier with a labeled dataset didn’t give enough precision, so the team and i switched to training using a triplet network. we quickly learned that simply using the cosine similarity in embedding space did not cut it. that's because it lacked a clear threshold definition and had no notion of how to define a sample belonging to the "healthy" or "damaged" class.

-*triplet networks*: the core of a triplet network is learning embeddings such that an "anchor" sample is closer to a "positive" sample (from the same class) than a "negative" sample (from a different class). this is great for learning a good embedding but not directly classifying a new sample. to perform binary classification, after the embeddings are learned, you typically need to define a comparison point and a distance-based threshold.
+_triplet networks_: the core of a triplet network is learning embeddings such that an "anchor" sample is closer to a "positive" sample (from the same class) than a "negative" sample (from a different class). this is great for learning a good embedding but not directly classifying a new sample. to perform binary classification, after the embeddings are learned, you typically need to define a comparison point and a distance-based threshold.

 here's the general approach i found effective in the past:

 1. **embedding training**: train your triplet network as usual using triplet loss.
 2. **class representatives**: compute a representative embedding for each class (e.g., the mean embedding of samples of that class in the training set). you can store these or calculate them on the fly each time. we just calculate it once after training.
 3. **classification**: for a new input sample, get its embedding and compute the distance from each of the class representatives. then assign it to the class of the nearest representative. it can also help to threshold the distances.